utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 Within the kit, you will find that the PDB (power distribution board) is already soldered up with ESCs (Electric Speed Controller) and motors to save you time.
 Make sure the PDB is lifted up with the spacers so that it does not touch the carbon fiber frame.
 You are expected to check the correct avionics connections, referring to the **"Basic Assembly"** part of the PX4 document mentioned above.

-- Make sure the autopilo's "POWER" port is connected properly to the PDB (Power Distribution Board).
+- Make sure the autopilot's "POWER" port is connected properly to the PDB (Power Distribution Board).
 - All four ESC connections to the Cube for motor control (refer to the figure below) are connected.
 - The RC (Remote control) receiver connected to the Cube.
 - The TeraRanger EVO 60m is connected to the Cube (with a cable in your kit)